MZKNEK/scliap/src/README.md

         arg.OutputPath = new(nextArg);
     },
     "setup output location",
+    // name or longName is required
+    name: 'o',
     needNextArgument: true,
-    // setup alias for your oprion
+    // setup long name(alias) for your option
-    alias: "--output"));
+    longName: "output"));
 ```

 Parse input args and use them in your program.